Students Playing Frisbee and Kanjam outside of the Student Center

 Early College for Parents of High School Students

-Ocean County College is committed to supporting the excellence of our county high school students by providing access to Early College opportunities.
 Early College allows students the opportunity to earn college credits while in high school, increasing their preparedness for college and enhancing their resumes.
 In certain circumstances, these credits can count towards both state high school graduation requirements and for transferable college credit that students can take with them towards an Associate or Bachelor’s Degree.
-Discover the ways you can enroll in Early College!
+Courses are offered through articulation agreements between OCC and local school districts.
+They match OCC’s academic standards and are taught by qualified high school teachers.
+Students should check with their school to see if it partners with OCC, which classes are available, and how to register.

 Three female students sitting on a bench looking at a textbook